 There are nearly 19 million veterans in the United States and Puerto Rico, and according to data from a survey conducted by the National Center for PTSD, 7 out of 10 veterans will have PTSD at some point in their lifetime.
 Over 75% of our nation's vets served during times of war, with PTSD 3x's more likely in those who deployed.

 If these statistics aren't sobering enough, according to the 2022 National Veteran Suicide Prevention Annual Report, roughly 17 veterans commit suicide each day – a rate 57% higher than civilians.

 Cannabis has shown significant promise in easing PTSD symptoms and poses an alternative when considering that 2 out of every 10 vets with PTSD experience substance abuse issues.
 Though the U.S. Department of Veterans Affairs (VA) is limited in their ability to prescribe or even recommend cannabis due to its Schedule 1 listing, that has not stopped research.

-With more and more studies providing propitious results, the use of medical marijuana or CBD treatments are becoming increasingly sought-after amongst military personnel.
-Political pressure to reduce the VA’s restrictions from advocacy groups are rallying for the use of medical marijuana as an easier treatment for veterans to help aid in their fight against PTSD and substance use disorders (SUD).
+With more and more studies providing propitious results, the use of medical marijuana or CBD treatments are becoming increasingly sought-after among military personnel.
+Political pressure to reduce the VA’s restrictions from advocacy groups is rallying for the use of medical marijuana as an easier treatment for veterans to help aid in their fight against PTSD and substance use disorders (SUD).